Facial Reconstruction Austin TX

 Location, size, and extent of the injury are the main issues when considering facial reconstruction.
 Small to moderate defects on the face and cheek can be closed in a straight-line.
 In difficult areas, like the lower eyelid and cheek area, or corners of the eyelids, even small defects may require more complex reconstructive procedures such as rotation or pedicle flaps.
 Proper alignment of the incision or laceration enables the scar to heal in lines of facial expression.
 In laceration repairs, deeper injuries should be evaluated for nerve, muscle or saliva duct injuries.
 Larger areas on the face may be covered with adjacent skin from the neck or cheek with complex rotational flaps.Free tissue transfer may be indicated in large areas of complex reconstruction.

 Reconstruction of the face after Mohs surgery can often be coordinated the same day or the day after the clearance procedure.
-Simple reconstructive procedures can performed in an office based setting under local anesthesia, but more complex procedures may need to be performed in the operating room.
+Simple reconstructive procedures can be performed in an office-based setting under local anesthesia, but more complex procedures may need to be performed in the operating room.

-The reconstructive goals for the face is the removal of the lesion and closure of the open area, or the correction of the scar deformity with the maintenance or improvement of form and function.
+The reconstructive goals for the face are the removal of the lesion and closure of the open area or the correction of the scar deformity with the maintenance or improvement of form and function.

 Straight line closure: can usually be performed in the office under local anesthesia and the wound edges may be removed and then elevated so that they can be brought together with limited tension and closed accurately with stitches under the skin and in the skin.
 The majority of traumatic lacerations of the face can be closed in this fashion.